 On Dec.
-8, 2020, Texas State Attorney General Ken Paxton (R) filed Texas v.
+8, 2020, Texas Attorney General Ken Paxton (R) filed a lawsuit known as Texas v.
 Pennsylvania with the U.S. Supreme Court.
-The lawsuit sought to block Georgia, Michigan, Pennsylvania, and Wisconsin from certifying their results of the 2020 presidential election because of what it charged were unconstitutional changes to election procedures made to accommodate voters during the pandemic.
+It sought to block Georgia, Michigan, Pennsylvania, and Wisconsin from certifying their results of the 2020 presidential election because of what it charged were unconstitutional changes to election procedures made to accommodate voters during the pandemic.
 Paxton filed the case directly with the Supreme Court under the doctrine of original jurisdiction, which gives the high court the exclusive right to hear cases between states.

 The core of Paxton’s argument was that executive branch officials in each of the four states—all of which Biden won—used the Covid-19 pandemic as a pretext to “usurp” the authority of their legislatures and change election procedures in violation of the Electors Clause in Article II, Section 1, clauses 2 and 3 of the U.S. Constitution.
 The argument is based on the “independent state legislature theory” advocated by Trump ally John Eastman, a law professor at Chapman University and a member of the Federalist Society.